 - The Sega Mark III game console was redesigned into the Sega Master System for the western market.
 Sega later released an updated Mark III model in Japan based on the Master System redesign, but with an integrated FM sound module (which the western models did not have).
 The module could even be purchased separately for those who already have the original Mark III.

-- The Super Famicom puzzle game Panel De Pon was released in the west as Tetris Attack for the SNES, with the original fairy characters replaced with the characters from Yoshi's Island.
-The overseas version was later released in Japan for the BS-X Satellaview under the name of Yoshi no Panepon.
+- The Super Famicom puzzle game Panel de Pon was released in the west as Tetris Attack for the SNES, with the original fairy characters replaced with the characters from Yoshi's Island.
+The overseas version was later released in Japan for the BS-X Satellaview Service under the name of Yoshi no Panepon.
+This change doesn't apply to the Game Boy port, which was a Yoshi game worldwide.

 - The Toaplan shooter V-V was released outside Japan as Grind Stormer, with a different powerup system that provided bombs instead of weapon upgrades.
 V-V for the Japanese Mega Drive provided both games in one cartridge; so did the American Sega Genesis version of Grind Stormer, which in fact was the exact same cartridge in different packaging.

-- The Taiko No Tatsujin series had one U.S. released under the name "Taiko Drum Master".
+- The Taiko Drum Master series had one U.S. released under the name "Taiko Drum Master".
 This U.S. version was later released in Japan as "Taiko no Tatsujin: Taiko Drum Master".

 - The word "Mecha" is derived from the English word "mechanical".